Do you have to be a conservative to be a real-life Ayn Rand hero?

 Hardly!

 Rand used the word conservative as an insult.
-But then again she did the same thing with the word liberal
+But then again she did the same thing with the word liberal.

 When it comes to politics she was maddeningly hard to pin down - and very resistent to being labelled.